-Unless changed by the West PLC Building Leadership Team, students will continue to receive letter grades in the core content areas.
+Students will receive letter grades in the core content areas.
 If a child receives an "I" on his/her Report Card, this means that he/she received an "Incomplete" in the content area.
-Students will receive a "grade" of P-Progressing or M-Meets Standards in the specialized classes.
-No grades are provided in counselor classes.
-Our BLT is looking at moving toward a Standards-Based Report Card.
-If this happens, more information will be provided to parents at that time.
+Students will receive a "grade" of P-Progressing or M-Meets Standards in Music and P.E.
+No provided in Art, Counselor, Explore, Library, or Technology, but progress in these classes will be shared with parents, as needed.